 The rate of new HIV diagnoses is higher in Brussels compared to the other regions, reflecting the fact that HIV infection is mainly an urban phenomenon.

-The number of new HIV diagnoses has increased by 14% in 2022 compared to 2021.
-But in comparison to previous years, the total number of new HIV diagnoses is still substantially lower (-12% compared to 2019).
+The number of new HIV diagnoses has increased by 13% in 2023 compared to 2022.
+The total number of new HIV diagnoses is now similar to the last pre-Covid year (-1.3% compared to 2019).

 Brussels has a higher diagnosis rate compared to the rest of Belgium

-When accounting for the number of inhabitants, the incidence rates in the Flemish Region and in the Walloon Region are comparable, while the rate in the Brussels Capital Region is much higher.
+When accounting for the number of inhabitants, the incidence rates in the Flemish Region (max 8 for 100,000 inhabitants in Antwerp district) and in the Walloon Region (max 9/100,000 in Arlon district) are comparable, while the rate in the Brussels Capital Region is much higher (18/100,000).
 This difference is not surprising since a higher HIV prevalence is a common phenomenon in a big city.
 The Brussels Capital Region can indeed be considered a big city - with the socio-cultural characteristics of an urban context – while the two other regions mix rural, semi-urban, and urban contexts.

-The decline over the last decade observed at national level is mirrored in all three regions, with particularly low numbers of people diagnosed in 2020, followed by a slight increase in 2021 and 2022.
-This recent increase is particularly marked in the Brussels-Capital region.
+The increase in newly diagnosed people from 2021 onwards observed at national level is mirrored in all three regions, following a decline over the previous decade.
+This recent increase is particularly marked in the Brussels-Capital Region.

 Diversification in the 2-key populations in Belgium

-Since the start of the HIV epidemic in Belgium, two key populations have been particularly affected: men who have sex with men (MSM) of Belgian nationality, and heterosexual men and women from sub-Saharan Africa.
+The HIV epidemic in Belgium mainly affects two populations: men who have sex with men (MSM), mostly of Belgian nationality, and men and women who have contracted the virus through heterosexual relations, mainly from sub-Saharan Africa.

 However, among both MSM and heterosexuals, the distribution of nationalities changes significantly over time.
-Among people infected through heterosexual contact, the share of people of sub-Saharan nationality is declining (54% in 2013 to 44% in 2022).
-However, in 2022, the number of diagnoses among heterosexuals has risen by 26% compared with 2021.
-This increase is mainly due to the large number of diagnoses among heterosexual women of sub-Saharan origin.
+Among people infected through heterosexual contact, the share of people of sub-Saharan nationality is declining (49% in 2014 to 43% in 2023).
+The number of diagnoses among heterosexuals has risen by 13% in 2023 compared with 2022.
+This increase is greater among women of Belgian and other European nationalities (+19% and +23% respectively vs. 2022), as well as men from sub-Saharan Africa and Europe (+33% and +49% vs. 2022).

 More than a thousand people in Belgium live with an undiagnosed HIV infection

-In 2022, Sciensano has estimated the number of people living with undiagnosed HIV[1] based on a tool developed by ECDC [2].
-627 people living with HIV in Belgium were not aware of their seropositivity.
-These estimates should be interpreted with caution, however, given the significant uncertainty surrounding the estimates for the last 2 years derived from this model.
+In 2023, Sciensano estimated the number of people living with undiagnosed HIV[1] based on a tool developed by ECDC [2].
+It is estimated that 1325 people living with HIV in Belgium were unaware of their HIV status.
+However, these estimates should be interpreted with caution given the significant uncertainty surrounding the estimates for the last 3 years derived from this model.
 Based on the ECDC tool, the number of people living with undiagnosed HIV in Belgium appears to have been steadily declining since 2011.

 Sexually transmitted infections (STIs) such as human immunodeficiency virus (HIV) are spread primarily through person-to-person sexual contact.
 Additionally, HIV can be transmitted through blood products and tissue transfer, and from mother to child during pregnancy or breastfeeding.